Helping Victims Of Hysterectomy Malpractice

 - Failure to run tests following the procedure to determine if the ureter has been severed

-- Neglecting to document that the ureters were identified and protected in the operative report
+- Neglecting to document that the ureter was identified and protected in the operative report

-- Failure to consult with a urologist during the hysterectomy if ureters are difficult to locate
+- Failure to consult with a urologist during the hysterectomy if the ureter is difficult to locate

-- Failure to properly use stents to mark the ureters during surgery
+- Failure to properly use stents to mark the ureter during surgery

-Consult Moraitakis & Kushel About a Medical Malpractice Case
+Consult Our Team About A Medical Malpractice Case

-If you have experienced an injury to your ureter that occurred during a hysterectomy procedure, contact Moraitakis & Kushel for a free initial consultation as soon as possible.
-Medical malpractice cases can be difficult to prove, therefore after carefully reviewing the facts of your case, our firm will accept you as a client only if we believe there is a strong chance of success.
-Call today at (404) 445-1411 or complete our online contact form.
+If you have experienced an injury to your ureter that occurred during a hysterectomy procedure, contact our lawyers at Moraitakis & Kushel, LLP, for a free initial consultation as soon as possible.
+Medical malpractice cases can be difficult to prove, Therefore, after carefully reviewing the facts of your case, our attorneys will accept you as a client only if they believe that there is a strong chance of success.
+Call us today at 404-973-0341 or complete our online contact form.